 Off contact is the distance between the bottom of the screen mesh and the top of the garment being printed .The purpose of off contact is to keep your print sharp and crisp.
 This is accomplished by the screen snapping off the garment and releasing the ink on the garment.
 The squeegee moves over the screen, pushing the ink as it goes, and the screen drops down and touches the garment.
-Well as the squeegee moves the screen snaps off the shirt, releasing a deposit of ink on the shirt.
+As the squeegee moves the screen snaps off the shirt, releasing a deposit of ink on the shirt.

 Besides releasing the deposit of ink on the shirt, off contact keeps the screen from constantly touching the print.
 Off contact also helps reduce ink build up when printing wet on wet.
 Too much ink build up can cause blurry prints, so keeping a good off contact distance can help minimize this when printing wet on wet.